s-ball/CRBTree/Readme.md

  dump feature, you can safely ignore the `dump.c` file.

 A specific case in current version is the `EXPORT` macro.
-It allows the automatic generation of an import library on Microsort Visual Studio.
-On a different system, it make probably sense to define `EXPORT` to be an empty string (what I currently do to build the library on Ubuntu).
+It allows the automatic generation of an import library on Microsoft Visual Studio.
+On a different system, it makes probably sense to define `EXPORT` to be an empty string (what I currently do to build the library on Ubuntu).

-### Developper usage
+### Developer usage

 Because of the liberal MIT license, you are allowed to use and modify this source at will.
 In order to ease development, a number of test files based